 6. Slice the grilled back strap and serve hot.
 Enjoy!

-See also How to cook up dope
+See also How to cook shrimp with old bay seasoning

 Pan-Seared Venison Back Strap